justcatthefish/ctf-writeups/2020-05-31-Pwn2win/web-watcher/README.md

 ## Solution
 ### Idea
-With the prior research it was clear that we have to do two things:
+With the prior research it was clear that we have to perform two tasks:
 - attack the wappalyzer with [ReDos](https://owasp.org/www-community/attacks/Regular_expression_Denial_of_Service_-_ReDoS) attack
 - trigger XSS on the *check* endpoint and send it to the admin

 ### Vulnerabilities
-We manually researched for interesting regular expressions in [./apps.json](apps.json) from over 1300 different ones.
-Of course not one by one, but with some clever assumptions.
+We manually researched [./apps.json](apps.json) for interesting regular expressionss from over 1300 different ones.
+Of course not one by one, but with some more or less clever assumptions.

 #### ReDoS